 I hope you are having a fantastic week, and that you are enjoying this weather!
 I am also grateful that we were able to set a time and date for our upcoming meeting.

-I’m not foolish enough to believe I could persuade someone like you to believe as I now do; however, that does not stop me from doing all I can to spread what I believe to be the truth… Despite the probability that a superficial glance at some of these "controversial" articles may lead one to think our differences are too deep to meet halfway, in reality they are not… I still consider myself a Christian, just as Thomas Jefferson did.
-All we must do, in a sense, is acknowledge the simple fact that we choose to interpret scripture a bit differently!
+I’m not foolish enough to believe I could persuade someone like you to believe as I now do, and I certainly do not seek to push my views on any uninterested parties; however, that does not stop me from writing about what I believe to be the truth… Despite the probability that a superficial glance at some of these "controversial" articles may lead one to think our differences are too deep to meet halfway, in reality they are not… I still consider myself a Christian, just as Thomas Jefferson did.
+All we must do, in a sense, is acknowledge the simple fact that we choose to interpret scripture a bit differently.

 That being said, I deeply respect what you are doing with the Center for Spiritual Renewal at Lipscomb University.
 I can only imagine what some of the crusty, old-school fundamentalists might have thought about Lipscomb creating something more spiritual than religious…